lambduli/minilog/WRITEUP.md

   B = N
 ```

 4) We now have three *unification* goals.
 Let us start with the one at the top and observe that it is technically an *assignment*.
-We record this new information on the side of the paper (we just write it down) and discharge the *sub-goal*:
+We record this new information on the side of the paper (in our case - we just write it down) and discharge the *sub-goal*:

     Assignments: `A = z`.